kurosiko/Kuros-VideoFetcher/README.md

 >FOLDER

 This option allows you to select which folders to generate.
-If you enable all options, the folder tree will look like this (the [] parts may vary depending on the situation):
+If you enable all options, the folder tree will look like this (the [] parts may vary depending on the situation)

 [Selected Output Folder]
-	└─dl_videos
+	└─dl_videos<br>
-		├─Playlist
+		├─Playlist<br>
-		│ └─[Playlist Title]
+		│ └─[Playlist Title]<br>
 		└─[Uploader]

 You can choose whether or not to generate the following folders: